NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Experiments

 We used PyTorch \cite{paszke2019pytorch} to implement our model.
-Besides the techniques built by ourselves described in the Method section, data augmentation, including random flip, random affine, random blur, random noise, random motion, and random spike \cite{perez2021torchio}, was performed to further increase model robustness.
-We trained the model on an NVIDIA Tesla M60 with 8 GB memory for approximately three days.
-Adam optimizer and a learning rate of $10^{-5}$ were used during training.
+Data augmentation, including random flip, random affine, random blur, random noise, random motion, and random spike \cite{perez2021torchio}, was performed to expand the sample size.
+The model was trained on two NVIDIA GeForce RTX 2080 Ti cards with an Adam optimizer and a learning rate of $10^{-5}$.
+To implement our iterative training, we sampled 1000 cuboids with one of the strategies (e.g., \textit{l iter}) in Equation~\eqref{equ:training_strategy} and switched to the other strategy (e.g., \textit{h iter}) after finishing one epoch.
+The total number of epochs was determined based on the size of the training dataset.
+For example, on the BAS dataset, we trained the model for 100 epochs.